 The Eremo dei Romiti was left to its own devices for a long time, and eventually it was reduced to ruins.
 Carefully restored, however, today this is a highly atmospheric location; in order to reach it, a suggestion is to follow the 'Via Crucis' (Passion route) path on the way up, with the possibility of descending via a different route, thus completing a circular trail which is not too strenuous, and suitable for most abilities; in addition, the area is also very little frequented – which makes it a good option if you're searching for a quiet walk.

-The life of the monks who lived on Monte Froppa – and who were called ‘hermits’ because of the secluded location – was strictly regulated by ‘Constitutions’ and ‘Rules’, but the community had in fact quite a short life, as it was suppressed by Napoleonic decree in 1810; the buildings were then abandoned, and fell into disrepair.
-Every year, in occasion of St. John the Baptist’s day (a religious anniversary on the 24th of June), the whole community of Domegge – as a tradition – goes to the hermitage and celebrates mass by the small chapel located downhill.
+The life of the monks who lived on Monte Froppa – and who were called ‘hermits’ because of the secluded location – was strictly regulated by ‘Constitutions’ and ‘Rules’, but the community had in fact quite a short life, as it was suppressed by Napoleonic decree in 1810, which suppressed all the holy orders; the buildings were then abandoned, and fell into disrepair.
+The period of abandonment was to be rather long, even though every year, in occasion of St. John the Baptist’s day (a religious anniversary on the 24th of June), the whole community of Domegge – as a tradition – went to the hermitage and celebrated mass by the small chapel located downhill.
 A little distance away from the Rifugio and the old church, this chapel shows the only frescoes to have survived the weathering of time.

 Despite the tradition of the procession, the abandoned buildings were the victim of neglect and progressive decay; today, though, thanks to the initiative of the municipality of Domegge, the complex has been painstakingly restored (as from 2007-8) for use as a touristic and cultural heritage resource, while still respecting the original destination of the site.
+In 2009, the restored buildings were inaugurated, and the opening of the mountain refuge (Rifugio) followed soon after.
 Of the whole compound, the small chapel about 100 metres away from the Rifugio is the only part in a good state of conservation; in the forecast, however, there is also the restoration of the actual church, which – despite being completely empty in its interior – presents the outside walls still perfectly standing (between the end of the 1970s and the early 1980s the roof had been completely redone).
-As of summer 2015, in fact, the church is actually accessible again when the Rifugio is open, although works are still under way.
+(As of summer 2015, in fact, the church is actually accessible again when the Rifugio is open, although works are still under way).

 The Eremo dei Romiti is fast becoming a prestigious site for its cultural propositions – from classical music concerts to exhibitions of sacred art.
 The atmosphere of spirituality that has always surrounded the area plays a fundamental role, lending a special appeal to the site.
 The nature of the Dolomites, the cultural dimension and the spiritual atmosphere create a blend of emotions that has no parallel in the region.